How to Prepare for Anal: The Beginner’s Guide

 Another great way to introduce anal penetration into your life is to use prostate massagers!

-Prostate massagers are sex toys that can be used when playing solo or with a partner, and they are designed to fit comfortably in your anus and stimulate your prostate.
+Prostate massagers are sex toys that can be used in both solo anal play or with a partner, and they are designed to fit comfortably in your anus and stimulate your prostate.
 They can also have a feature that causes them to vibrate, which provides extra pleasurable dual sensations.

 After applying a generous amount of water-based lube to the internal head and shaft of the prostate massager, you can slowly insert the head's tip until the widest point is at the external muscle.